oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

 #### Mitigation
 Customer should check the predict and health check endpoints, if defined through environment variables, are valid for container image specified.
 They can also check the predict and access logs for more information.

+For more detailed level of debugging, user can refer [README-DEBUG.md](./README-DEBUG.md).

 ## Additional Make Commands